boazbk/crypto/lec_00_1_mathematical-background.md

 probability over finite sample spaces.
 If you have a good understanding of what happens when we toss $k$ random coins, then you know most of the probability you'll need.

 The discussion below is not meant to  replace a course on probability theory, and if you have not seen this material before, I highly recommend you look at additional resources to get up to speed.^[Harvard's [STAT 110](http://projects.iq.harvard.edu/stat110/home) class (whose lectures are available on [youtube](http://projects.iq.harvard.edu/stat110/youtube) ) is a highly recommended introduction to probability.
 See also these [lecture notes](http://www.boazbarak.org/cs121/LLM_probability.pdf) from MIT's "Mathematics for Computer Science" course ,as well as notes 12-17 of Berkeley's [CS 70](https://www.eecs70.org/).]

 The nature of randomness and probability is a topic of great philosophical, scientific and mathematical depth.
 Is there actual randomness in the world, or does it proceed in a deterministic clockwork fashion from some initial conditions set at the beginning of time?
 Does probability refer to our uncertainty of beliefs, or to the frequency of occurrences in repeated experiments?
 How can we define probability over infinite sets?

-These are all important questions that have been studied and debated by scientists, mathematicians, statisticians and philosophers.
+These are all important questions that have been studied and debated by scientists, mathematicians, statisticians, and philosophers.
 Fortunately, we will not need to deal directly with these questions here.
 We will be mostly interested in the setting of tossing $n$ random, unbiased and independent coins.
 Below we define the basic probabilistic objects of _events_ and _random variables_ when restricted to this setting.